jeffshaver/brief.js/README.md

 The first two arguments are required and the last 2 are optional.

-type can be a string of event types (space-separated) or an array or event types
+type can be a string.
+It represents an event type

 callback must be a function.
 It will be passed an event object